 - Come on now, follow my lead—I may be crazy, don’t mind me

-(This is part 1 of a 2-part blog post examining the acceptable bending (and sometimes outright annihilation) of grammar rules in lyrics.
+(This is part 1 of a 2-part blog post examining the acceptable bending (and sometimes outright annihilation) of rules for grammar in lyrics.
 I will do my best to make my point in as unbiased a fashion as possible.
-If I call out your favorite artist for using poor grammar, it’s nothing personal.
+If I call out your favorite artist for using poor grammar in their lyrics, it’s nothing personal.
 You can be certain many of my favorite artists are guilty of the same mistakes I’m going to point out in this post.)

-When it comes to song lyrics, strict grammar rules do not apply.
+When it comes to songs, strict grammar in lyrics usually does not apply.
 As I always tried to teach my students, these things need to be considered in context.
 A line from a song is not the same as a sentence from your master’s thesis.
 Songwriters have long taken liberties with the English language in their lyrics.
 But the vast majority of them follow the rules of English grammar—most of the time.

 I currently teach some musically talented high school students.
 In one of our classes, we study English lyrics from songs the students have chosen.
 Being interested in music, song lyrics are a natural, authentic way to expose the students to English.
 The students increase their vocabulary, strengthen their listening skills, and finally get to understand what their favorite songs are about.
 I’ve learned they often have no idea what the artist is singing about.

-When I first went through the list of submitted song suggestions, I was surprised to see a song by BTS.
+When I first went through the list of submitted song suggestions, seeing a song by BTS surprised me.
 Of course, I’m well aware of the existence of BTS.
 I’m not a member of the A. R. M. Y. (don’t get me started on that abomination of an acronym—Adorable Representative MC for Youth )—Ugh!
 I don’t live under a rock either, so I’m well aware they’re taking the world by storm.
 I decided to listen to the song, assuming there would be a few words in English in the chorus.
 After all, it’s not unheard of for Korean singers to litter their lyrics with random English words.

 Disco overload, I’m into that, I’m good to go